g0thamRabb1t/PNN-trolley-with-pendulum-from-scratch/readme.md

 ```
 python main.py
 ```
-It also works in Jupyter Notebook e.g.
+It also works with Jupyter Notebook e.g.
 ```
 colab.research.google.com
 ```